valeriomazzeo/VMViewControllerDataSource/README.md

 The VMViewControllerDataSource class implements a specialized datasource object that renders reusable UIViewController objects instead of cells objects.

+In order to achieve that, the view controller data source implements either `tableView:cellForRowAtIndexPath:` or `collectionView:cellForItemAtIndexPath:`
+Every row or item created with a view controller data source is either a `VMViewControllerTableViewDataSourceCell` or a `VMViewControllerCollectionViewDataSourceCell` which has the view controller's view attached to its subviews hierarchy.
+The view controller data source acts as datasource for your `UITableView` or `UICollectionView`.
+Through message forwarding your view controller can implement the `VMViewControllerTableViewDataSource` protocol and can respond to all the methods that are needed to build the table or the collection view.

 ## Installation

 VMViewControllerDataSource is available through [CocoaPods](http://cocoapods.org).
 To install